jostylr/literate-programming/lpev.md

 ## Change Log

+v.0.8.0 Rearchitecting the underlying programming to be event-based.
+This should enable more ability to control the flow.

 v.0.7.1 Added the ability to have a (single) plugin file called lprc.js. logs.md now uses it as an example.